Ada-Developers-Academy/core-about-ada/being-an-adie/roundtables.md

 # Roundtables

 Roundtables are a core component of the Ada curriculum.
 Roundtables meet daily and are a place to ask questions, discuss lessons and problems and review content.
+The format of a roundtable includes live code sessions with instructors, group activities in the curriculum and question and answer sessions.

 Roundtables are a group of 12 students, and the first roundtables will be grouped from your homeroom assignment.
 Roundtables will change at the end of each unit (two times total).